Learning to interpret images and understand design are skills for life.

-History of Art provides students with an intimate environment for focused and intense discussion revolving around the history and development of Western Art.
-It provides students with the tools to analyse a range of historical periods from the unique viewpoint of the visual arts.
-Classes are highly interactive, and students are encouraged to discuss and debate their ideas with both their tutor and with each other.
+History of Art provides you with an intimate environment for focused and intense discussion revolving around the history and development of Western Art.
+It provides you with the tools to analyse a range of historical periods from the unique viewpoint of the visual arts.
+Classes are highly interactive, and you are encouraged to discuss and debate your ideas with both your teacher and with each other.
 The course consists of studying works of art and architecture from classical antiquity to the present day.
 This takes place both in galleries and museums and in the classroom, using digital slides and films.
 You will learn through discussion, presentations and written essays how to understand these works in the context of the time in which they were made.
-A key component of the course seeks to develop students’ ability to write analytically and to make substantiated judgements in relation to key themes throughout art history.
+A key component of the course seeks to develop your ability to write analytically and to make substantiated judgements in relation to key themes throughout art history.
 Learning to interpret images and understand design are skills for life!
 Homework involves consolidating work done in class by reading recommended texts, and adding to notes, making use of TV programmes and the internet.
 The second year allows for a more in-depth study of two periods in art history.

 You will have the opportunity to visit galleries and architectural sites in Cambridge, Norwich and London, and international visits form a big part of the course.
-Year 13 students have the opportunity to visit Paris or Barcelona whilst Year 12 students can attend regular project days organised at the Tate Gallery, the Fitzwilliam Museum, Ely Cathedral and the University of East Anglia amongst others.
+In Year 13 you will have the opportunity to visit Paris or Barcelona whilst in Year 12 you can attend regular project days organised at the Tate Gallery, the Fitzwilliam Museum, Ely Cathedral and the University of East Anglia amongst others.

-The department is well equipped with a large slide, video and DVD collection (many programmes are now available online through Clickview), and students also have access to electronic journals alongside the usual internet resources.
+The department is well equipped with a large slide, video and DVD collection (many programmes are now available online through Clickview), and you will also have access to electronic journals alongside the usual internet resources.